biobakery/graphlan/readme.txt

     (thus invisible), 1.0 means completely opaque (no transparencies)

 ring_shape [def.
 R]: the shape of the ring.
 Default is 'R' for rectangular which
     means that the whole available area is used.
-The alternative is currently 'v' only which means a triangular shape that can be used as pointing arrow for highlighting specific clades.
+The alternatives are currently 'v' or '^' which mean triangular shape (with opposite directions) that can be used as pointing arrow for highlighting specific clades.

 ring_edge_width [def 0.1]: the width of the border of the ring segment